Text by Miguel Isaza

 The visual side of the label is prominent as well.
-Could you tell us more about how this visual identity of the label is envisioned?
+Could you tell us more about how the label’s visual identity is envisioned?

 From the beginning, we gave the same attention to the visual aspect as to the music.
-Ideally, the cover should be the continuation of the music and both together would make up the final release.
+Ideally, the cover should continue the music, and both together would make up the final release.
 One of the most impressive examples here is Ruth Sofer’s artwork for CoH plays Everall, where I can literally hear the music just by looking at the cover.
-Or the cover of my record Hollow Body which showed the nighttime view from my then studio on the edge of the industrial area in Greenpoint NYC.
+Or the cover of my record Hollow Body which showed the nighttime view from my then studio on the edge of the industrial area in Greenpoint, NYC.
 In this picture, the entire sounds of the record are preserved for me.
 I think I got the sounds from this view because I spent hours staring out the window, haha!

-I deliberately go offline and analogue, practice yoga, pranayama and meditation almost every day, and often go hiking in the Alps.
+I deliberately go offline and analogue, practice yoga, pranayama and meditation almost daily, and often go hiking in the Alps.
 I read and listen to records from my collection.

 And we couldn’t help but ask, what has been Hallow Ground’s epiphany?